• Share this on:

 Retail

 Most large European fashion retailers sell knitwear collections and are used to doing business with manufacturers in developing countries.
-It can be very difficult to start a business relationship if you do not comply with all the mandatory requirements such buyers have.
+It can be very difficult to start a business relationship if you do not meet all the mandatory requirements such buyers have.
 Besides delivering a good-quality product for a competitive price, your service level needs to be very high.
 Retailers may lack professional expertise on knitwear, so advice on product quality and development is highly appreciated.

 Tips:

-• Be on top of new technical developments in the market.
+- Keep on top of new technical developments in the market.
 Be an advisor as well as a producer to create advantages over the competition.

 3. What competition do you face on the European knitwear market?

 Knitwear is manufactured worldwide, so you will likely face stiff competition in this market.
-The most important ways to create a competitive advantage over manufacturers in other countries are: yarn sourcing, technical knowledge, product development, service level, flexibility, efficiency and beneficial trade agreements.
+The most important ways to create a competitive advantage over manufacturers in other countries are yarn sourcing, technical knowledge, product development, service level, flexibility, efficiency and beneficial trade agreements.

 Which countries are you competing with?

-Close to Europe, which results in very short lead times.
-The country produces high-quality knitwear in small quantities, and it has a European business culture.
-Turkish manufacturers will accept payment in euros.
+Close to Europe, which results in very short lead and transport times.
+Produces low to high-quality apparel in many categories; offers high flexibility and has a European business culture.
+Manufacturers accept payment in euros. |

 India